shoval-ba/S-wear-store/README.md

  ## How to run the project
  1. gin clone
  2. npm ci
- 3. In one terminal run :npm run server
+ 3. In one terminal run :'npm run server'
- 4. In other terminal run : npm run start
+ 4. In other terminal run : 'npm run start'